 Today is the day the Lord has made; stay focused, stay present, stay faithful.

 God never promised that if you would follow Him, your life will be perfect.
 He never promised the sun would always shine or that you would never experience pain.
-The truth is, this journey here on earth is difficult and challenging.
-There are so many twists and turns to life and through it all it is critically important to stay focused on Jesus.
+The truth is, this journey on earth is difficult and challenging.
+There are so many twists and turns to life and is critically important to stay focused on Jesus.

 The devil would like nothing better than to separate you from the only One who can save you, and he will stop at nothing to get your attention.
 He loves to plant seeds of doubt–especially when you are going through a crisis and are the most vulnerable.
 Satan loves to whisper his lies, encouraging you to blame God for your troubles.
 But Satan is the creator of sin and he gets all the credit for pain and heartache–not God!